About The Family Farm Alliance

 The Economic Importance of Western Irrigated Agriculture – a 2015 peer-reviewed economic report commissioned by the Alliance has helped elevate the critical importance of Western irrigated agriculture to the national economy and how that gives U.S. consumers more flexibility to spend money on things other than food.

-The Western Drought - the Alliance is seen by policy makers as a go-to, solutions-driven organization and source of information for the drought that is crippling many parts of the West.
-In addition to testifying before Congressional committees on drought legislation, the Alliance was also invited to present to the White House Drought Symposium in Washington, D.C. in 2015.
+The Western Drought – we are seen by policy makers as a go-to, solutions-driven organization and source of information for the drought that is crippling many parts of the West.
+In addition to testifying before Congressional committees on drought legislation, the Alliance was also invited to participate in the White House Water Forum in Washington, D.C. in March 2016.

-Delivering Accurate and Timely Information – the Alliance has led the way in monitoring and reporting on recent alarming rule-making efforts at the Environmental Protection Agency, Corps, and the White House Council on Environmental Quality.
-The Alliance developed relevant, credible public statements to address them.
+Delivering Accurate and Timely Information – the Alliance has led the way in monitoring and reporting on recent alarming rule-making efforts at federal agencies.
+We have developed relevant, credible public statements to address them.

 You Make the Difference!